CardiacModelling/BenNevis/README.md

 ## Requirements

 Python 3.8 or higher, with pip-installable dependencies listed in `requirements.txt` (you can install these with `pip install -r requirements.txt`).
+The additional package `convertbng` is recommended, but not required.

 When first run, this script will download the data from the OS (about 160MB) and then convert it to a NumPy array stored on disk (about 1.5GB).